 Getting soap in your baby’s eyes is unlikely to result in severe injury; however, it can cause a great deal of irritation resulting in watery eyes and redness.
 Quickly removing the soap with a clean damp washcloth or stream of water will help relieve the pain and reduce adverse effects.
-If you’re very concerned, try using a mild tear-free shampoo.
+If you’re concerned about your little one’s eyes, try using a mild tear-free shampoo.

 Keep reading to learn more about what to do if you get soap in your baby’s eyes, which soaps are best for your little one, and what ingredients to avoid.

-What to do if baby gets soap in eyes
+What to do if I got soap in baby’s eye

 Getting soap or shampoo in your baby’s eyes can be worrisome.
-No one wants to see their baby in discomfort; however, it’s no cause for panic.
+No one wants to see their baby in discomfort, but it’s no cause for panic.
 According to the American Academy of Ophthalmology, soap will not cause serious eye damage.

 Though soap isn’t a major threat, it can cause a great deal of irritation.
 If you get soap or shampoo in your baby’s eyes, here are some symptoms your baby may exhibit:

 Understandably uncomfortable, your baby may instinctively rub their eyes.
 Avoid allowing this as it may spread the soap throughout and deeper into the eye.
-Crying or eye-watering is normal and will help clear the eyes of soap; however, do not wait for the soap to naturally work its way out.
-Actively treat your baby’s eyes to minimize irritation and potential injury.
+Crying or eye-watering is normal and will help clear the eyes of soap.
+However, you shouldn’t wait for the soap to naturally work its way out.
+Instead, actively treat your baby’s eyes to minimize irritation and potential injury.

 Though they can cause significant irritation, most soaps and shampoos are formulated to be safe for eyes in moderation.